ethereum-internet-access/smart-contract/README.md

 # smart-contract
-You can connect to the Internet using tokens or ethers.
+You can connect to the Internet using tokens or ethers